 Steve has experience working with boards of directors to improve their effectiveness and communications.
 His clients range from Fortune 500 companies to small, privately-owned businesses.
 He loves to travel, and he regularly assists multinational clients by conducting worldwide employment law audits to ensure they are in full compliance with all applicable employment and labor laws.

 “Now that companies operate virtually everywhere, often with employees working out of their homes, employment law is complicated in ways it never used to be.”
 Steve says.
 “Outsourcing also brings up issues that never used to exist.
 My colleagues and I are experts on these issues.
 Because of my extensive travel, I offer a unique perspective on how cultural issues impact HR matters.
 Understanding how to legally terminate or layoff an employee in some far-flung location is one thing; knowing how the local culture and mores impact those decisions is something quite different.”

-In addition to work-related travel, Steve enjoys “adventure travel;” going off the beaten track and encountering interesting people and exploring fascinating places.
+In addition to work-related travel, Steve enjoys “adventure travel” — going off the beaten track and encountering interesting people and exploring fascinating places.
 He is passionate about food and wine (he reports that while his self-made cabernet isn’t yet on the French Laundry’s wine list, it is nevertheless “darn tasty vino”).
-A major train buff, he has ridden on the Orient Express and Trans-Siberian Railway and is looking forward to an upcoming train trip with his son, Zack, through Iran and “the Stans.”
+A major train buff, he has ridden on the Orient Express, the Trans-Siberian, the Trans-Canadian Railways, and the Ghan, and is looking forward to an upcoming train trip on the Persian Odyssey.

-Named by HR Executive/Lawdragon as one of America’s 100 most powerful employment lawyers for the last 8 consecutive years.
+Named by HR Executive/Lawdragon as one of America’s 100 most powerful employment lawyers for the last nine consecutive years.